ianfoose/wicker/README.md

 ## SSL

+**NOTE:** You may pass in a file path to the certs or the 'utf-8' contents of the cert/key files.

 ```js
 var wicker = require('wicker');
 var sslOptions = { key: keyFile, cert: certFile };
 var server = wicker.createSocketServer({ port: 80, ssl: sslOptions });
 ```